Louis3240/PHP/README.md

-# PHP
-hw01 contains how to shuffle certain range of number(like pokers 52) without using shuffle function.
+hw01.php is how to shuffle pokers without using shuffle function.

-hw02creates a table with 1 to 100 and marks the prime and the factor separately.
-By clicking on the number, you can get message which would tell prime or not.
-If it is the factor, there would be also present the prime factorization.
+hw02.php gonna find the prime between 1 and 100.And it could also tell the prime factorization for each number.

+hw03.sql is a various practice for using mysql.
+There would be some tables, data, and procedures.
+Once you import this sql, you can see database named iii.

+hw04.php is an elder picture creating php.
+In Taiwan, there are always some elders share the picture with some greetings.
+This program tries to reveal how the picture made.